- Advice and information

 If you want to stop taking antipsychotics, it is important to consider what happened during previous episodes of illness.

-The risk of the same symptoms occurring again needs to be weighed up against not having the side effects of the medication and any other things important to you.
-Your doctor can talk these things through with you to help you come to the best decision.
+The risks of relapsing need to be weighed up against the side effects you may be having.
+This includes other things that are important to you.
+Your doctor can help you talk about these things and help you make the best decision.

 Can I experience withdrawal symptoms from stopping antipsychotics?

-Antipsychotics aren’t addictive, but your body may get used to them.
-This is why you may experience ‘withdrawal symptoms’.
+Antipsychotics are not addictive, but your body may get used to them.
+This is why you may experience withdrawal symptoms.

-You should discuss with your GP or psychiatrist if you might experience withdrawal symptoms.
-And what you can do to help manage withdrawal symptoms.
+You can talk to your GP or psychiatrist if you get withdrawal symptoms.
+They can advise you on how to manage them.

 Do I have to take antipsychotics?